Harika-SVL/Terraform/notes.md

   }
 }
 ```
-### Terraform Datasources
+### Terraform DataSources

-* Till now we have used terraform to create resources in provider.
-Terraform can also query the provider for various information
+* Till now we have used terraform to create resources in provider
+* Terraform can also query the provider for various information
 * For official docs

   [ Refer here : https://developer.hashicorp.com/terraform/language/data-sources ]

 ### Terraform outputs

-* Terraform output is result which would be shown in the stdout
+* Terraform output is result which would be shown in the `stdout`
 * For official docs

   [ Refer her : https://developer.hashicorp.com/terraform/language/values/outputs ]
 * Let's display private ip address and database endpoint as outputs, for the changes
 * `outputs.tf`
 ```
 output "appserver_ip" {
   value = azurerm_linux_virtual_machine.appserver.private_ip_address